IEEEBerkeley/hope-www/labs/charger/schematic.rst

 design.
 When designing PCBs, many high-level design choices depend on the cost and availability of parts!

-Digi-Key is one of many electronic component distributors.
-We've provided pre-filled links to Digi-Key's component search tool to help narrow down your search.
+Digi-Key and Mouser are two commonly used electronic component distributors.
+We've provided pre-filled links to Digi-Key's component search or compare product tools to help narrow down your search.

-You may want to start a Bill of Materials (BOM).
-A BOM is a spreadsheet or table with the quantity, value, part number, cost, and other information about the parts you pick.
+As mentioned in lecture, you should start a Bill of Materials (BOM).
+A BOM is a spreadsheet or table with the quantity, value, part number, cost, and other information about the parts you decide to use. *Make sure to include a 'description' column in this BOM and put in a description for each component on how you chose the part.*

 Connectors
 ----------
-- Select an input `connector <https://www.digikey.com/short/j2mhb5>`_
+- Select an input connector

+  - The prefilled Digi-Key search tool link can be found `here <https://www.digikey.com/short/j29839>`_

+    - When creating a design from scratch, this is where you would look to find the right connector.
+As you can see there are 38,348 components to choose from.

+  - In order to make the choice easier, select the best connector to use from these `5 choices <https://www.digikey.com/short/j29q00>`_ and add it to your BOM.

-- Select an output `USB-A receptacle <https://www.digikey.com/short/j2mh9f>`_
+- Select an output USB-A receptacle.

+  #.
+Let's take a look at the steps required to narrow down your search when
+      starting from scratch.
+First go to `Digi-Key's website
+      <https://www.digikey.com>`_ and click the products tab.

+  #.
+What component are we looking for?
+A USB-A receptacle, which is a type of connector.
+This
+      means we need to head to the 'Connectors, Interconnects' section and look for the correct category.
+Click on the category and it should take you to a list of all of the parts in that category.
+      Hint: The category probably has 'USB' in it.

+  #.
+Now we are at the results page.
+There should be approximately 3,000
+      products to choose from and 19 categories to filter the selection by (that's a lot).
+So before it becomes too overwhelming, let's break it down and see what we really care about.
+It turns out we really only care about two categories, *connector type and gender.*

+  #.
+Select the correct connector type and gender filter (Hint: if you're
+      unsure look above again to see what type of part we are looking for).
+Also remember to check the 'In Stock' option under Stock Status.
+Now click 'Apply Filters.'

+  #.
+Now we should have narrowed down our search to around 275
+      results, but how do we select the final component?
+Keep in mind that one of our specifications is minimum cost.
+So from here we can find the 'Unit Price USD' column and if you click the up-arrow underneath, it will sort all of the results by cost.

+  #.
+You should now have your final USB-A receptacle chosen.
+      Click on it's Digi-Key part number for more information on the component and fill out the appropriate columns in your BOM.

 Which parts did you choose, and why?
+Remember to put the answer in the 'description' column of your BOM.

 Reverse Polarity Protection